-Changing the category slug will affect the URL of all posts published under that category.
-This can lead to “page not found” errors when visitors click on links to posts published elsewhere.
+Modifying the category slug changes the URL of all posts assigned to that category.
+This can lead to “page not found” errors when visitors click on links pointing to posts published elsewhere.

 For this reason, it’s best to invest time into planning your categories before publishing content, and avoid changing the post category slug afterward if at all possible, especially after your site is established.

-All posts must be assigned to categories in WordPress.
-If you do not assign a post to a category, WordPress will attribute your post to a default category called “Uncategorized” …
+In WordPress, every post must be assigned to a category.
+If you do not assign a post to a category, WordPress will attribute your post automatically to the default category “Uncategorized” …

 (Post category – ‘Uncategorized’)

 Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…